Ayan7020/food-delivery-api/README.md

 This system follows a **microservices architecture** with event-driven communication patterns, ensuring scalability, maintainability, and fault tolerance.

+#### **Important Note**:
+⚠️ **Always use the main `docker-compose.yml` file in the root directory to run the entire system.**

+**DO NOT** try to run individual services separately using their own docker-compose files, as this will require manual configuration of Redis, RabbitMQ, and database connections.
+The individual service docker-compose files are intended for production deployment scenarios only.

 ### Architecture Overview

 ```